Academic Plagiarism: the use of custom Essay writing services

 Academic Plagiarism: Summary Reading & Writing Lesson

 The text discusses what is academic plagiarism, what are custom essay writing services (writing mills) and why university students use them.
 It highlights the key problems associated with using these sites and offers possible solutions to prevent students using them.
 Students take notes on key idea and write a summary of 200-250 words.
-The lesson includes a critical thinking worksheet too.
+The summary writing task consists of a note-taking worksheet, a summary writing task, critical thinking questions, sample notes, a sample summary and sample critical thinking answers.
 Example.
-Level ***** [B2/C1] TEACHER MEMBERSHIP
+Level ***** [B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP